 Still haven’t received your stimulus check?
-It could be coming in the mail this week — in the form of a prepaid debit card.
+It could be coming in the mail — in the form of a prepaid debit card.

-On May 18, the Treasury Department announced that nearly four million Economic Impact Payments (a.k.a. stimulus checks) will be sent out this week via a new prepaid debit card.
+On May 18, the Treasury Department announced that nearly four million Economic Impact Payments (a.k.a. stimulus checks) will be sent out around Memorial Day 2020 via a new prepaid debit card.
 These new cards are being distributed only to “qualified individuals without bank information on file” whose last tax returns were filed to IRS service centers in Andover, Mass., and Austin, Texas.

 The two most common forms of payment for stimulus checks have been bank direct deposit and traditional paper checks.
 While it’s not exactly clear why taxpayers serviced by these specific centers will receive a different form of payment, the press release states that the EIP cards provide a way to “efficiently and securely” pay those who are eligible and haven’t already received their checks.